aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/3.create-access-entrie-and-policies/3-create-iam-users/index.en.md

 ---
-title : "Create AWS IAM Users" weight : 24
+title: "Create AWS IAM Users"
+weight: 24
 ---

 In order to test our scenarios, we will create 3 users, one for each groups we created :